COVID-19: Recruitment services update

 - Many HCPs that haven’t been required on the ‘frontline’ have had reduced workloads during the COVID crisis.
 There is likely to be a period of ‘catch-up’ as they seek to engage with patients and procedures that were put on hold.
 This may impact on timelines/feasibility for recruitment

-- It is highly likely that there will be further waves of the virus, either towards the end of the year or at the start of 2021.
+- It is likely that there may be further waves of the virus, either towards the end of the year or at the start of 2021.
 This needs to be considered when planning for Q4

 - We’d advise that longer lead times may be required for recruitment